mikewest/http-state-tokens/draft-west-http-state-tokens.md

 enable tracking users' activity across the web in potentially surprising ways.

-This document proposes an alternative state management mechanism that aims to provide the bare minimum required for state management: each user agent generates a single token, bound to a single origin, and delivers it as a header in requests to that origin.
+This document proposes an alternative state management mechanism that aims to provide the bare minimum required for state management: each user agent generates a single token per origin, and delivers it as a header in requests to that origin.
+A few notable features distinguish this token from the cookie it aims to replace:

+1. The client controls the token's value, not the server.

+2. The token will only be available to the network layer, not to JavaScript (including network-like JavaScript, such as Service Workers).

+3. The user agent will generate only one token per origin, and will only expose the token to the origin for which it was generated.

+4. Tokens will not be generated for, or delivered to, non-secure origins.

+5. Tokens will be delivered along with same-site requests by default.

+6. The token persists until it's reset by the server, user, or user agent.

+These distinctions might not be appropriate for all use cases, but seem like a reasonable set of defaults.
+For folks for whom these defaults aren't good enough, we'll provide developers with a few control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header, described in

 TODO(mkwst): Flesh out an introduction.